E-commerce

 Qstomy and support

-Automated responses do not replace up-to-date statuses: synchronize chatbot content and OMS.
+Automated replies do not replace up-to-date statuses: synchronize chatbot content and OMS.

 Weekly dashboards

-Short ops / support / marketing meeting on top cancellation and delay reasons for corrective actions.
+Short ops / support / marketing meeting on the top reasons for cancellations and delays for corrective actions.

 Living documentation